kwakuemma37/Azure-lessons/README.md

              Anyone can purchase the cloud services and access and use resources.
              NB: The public availability is a key difference between public and private clouds
          - Hybrid cloud
-             Computing environment that takes that uses both private and public clouds in an inter-connected environment.
+             Computing environment that  uses both private and public clouds in an inter-connected environment.
-             Hybrid cloud can be used by and entity when it needs to serve the need of an increased, temporary demand by deploying public cloud resources.
+             Hybrid cloud can be used by an entity when it needs to serve the need of an increased, temporary demand by deploying public cloud resources.
              It can provide extra layer of security. eg. users can determine which service to keep in public and which to deploy in their private cloud infrastructure.
          -  Multi-cloud:
               Here, more that one cloud provider is used. this enables one to choose and use features from different cloud providers.